jinsolbae/jinsolbae/README.md

 ### Hi there 👋
+I keep learning to be a developer who can do design.

 <!--
 **jinsolbae/jinsolbae** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.